Paul Williams' tips for the 2010 Open de Andalucia:

 In Morocco the top 5 predictor tips produced the tournament winner once again- the 5th time in 12 tournaments this season.
 If you'd placed a £10 E/W bet on the top 5 from each of these 12 tournaments then you'd currently be £856 in profit!
 For more details click here.

 So what do we know about the Open de Andalucia which will help us get another result this week?
 This is the 4th instalment of the current Open de Andalucia tournament, although there is a bit more course history to dig through in the shape of the Turespana Masters Open de Andalucia which was played between 1992-1995 and again in 1999 which, perhaps of importance, was played at the same course (before the recent changes) in 92 and 99.
-If you want to see the results from the 1999 tournament then click here.
 If we are to assume that the same attributes are required to win on the revamped design then ball-striking has to be key - Jimenez hit 86% of fairways and 83% of greens on his way to a 24-under par and a 4-shot victory.

 Having said that, the fairways are wide so expect a general improvement in accuracy stats anyway.
 Greens are expected to be reasonably slow (10'2'' on the stimpmeter) and receptive following a wet winter.
 Generally dry weather is expected, although Thursday and Friday are expected to be breezy, particularly in the mornings and if anything Friday morning is expected to be the windiest.
 First Round Leader punters should pick players who are out very late on Thursday in my view.